lifeeric/10khits-collect-points-/README.md

 ```
 1. Download the script and open the directory in your favorite editor.
-2. Copy the cURL from the website (as shown in the video) and paste it to the `curl.sh` file, adding the `-s` flag.
+2. Copy the cURL from the website (as shown in the video)
+3. paste it to the `curl.sh` file, adding the `-s` flag.
-3. Open the terminal and run `bash ./10khit.sh`.
+4. Open the terminal and run `bash ./10khit.sh`.
 ```

 Thanks a bunch!